Shebuka/SC-Datarunner-UEX/README.md

 ## Frequently Asked Questions (FAQ)

 ### Why Use Star Citizen Datarunner?
 This application streamlines the process of scraping commodity kiosk data, saving time and effort for Star Citizen players.
-It automates screenshot capture and data extraction, properly rounds commodity prices, and simplifies submission to the UEX API, making it ideal for busy trading locations with extensive commodity lists.
+It automates screenshot capture and data extraction, properly rounds commodity prices, and simplifies submission to the UEX Website, making it ideal for busy trading locations with extensive commodity lists.
 Contribute valuable trading information to the UEX community with minimal hassle.

 ### Where Are My Screenshots Processed?
 All processing is performed locally on your computer, ensuring privacy and security.